ARTICLE

 • Debt also often means reduced revenue through tax cuts.
 Companies and equities enjoy paying fewer taxes since they can affect the bottom line.

-Within the alternative investment universe, most private debt, for example, comes with a floating rate.
-Borrowers in the private debt may pay higher interest rates as more government debt is issued.
+Within the alternative investment universe, most private debt for example, comes with a floating rate.
+Borrowers in the private debt space may pay higher interest rates as more government debt is issued, pressuring their cash flows, profit margins, and expansion plans.

 Why it matters.

-The nation’s interest expense and deficit spending could harm the U.S.’s status as the world’s reserve currency.
+The nation’s interest expense and deficit spending could harm the nation’s status as the world’s reserve currency.

 Also, the debt will restrict growth.
-The CBO projects that the weight of the debt will slow income growth by 12% over the next 30 years since debt payments will crowd out other investment opportunities.
+A recent CBO projection shows the weight of the debt will slow income growth by 12% over the next 30 years since debt payments will crowd out other investment opportunities.